12.4 Trauma and Violence-Informed Approach to Communication

 Open-Ended Questions

 This type of question allows the patient to discuss their views.
-In this way, what the patient sees as essential, their intellectual capacity, and how well-orientated they become apparent.
+In this way, what the patient sees as essential, their intellectual capacity, and how well-orientated they are, become apparent.
 This encourages the patient to say more and does not limit answers to yes or no. There are two techniques you can use.
 Open-ended questions begin with who, what, when, where, and how.
 Probing questions that elicit additional information include questions that begin with “Tell me more …”

 Examples: